alburezg/rsocsim_workshop_paa/README.md

 impossible to find).
 When identifying kin, we use lateral kin relationships—such as parents and children–or affinal kin relationships—such as spouses.
-This is the principle behind the retrieve_kin function included in this package, which can be used to identify kin from a variety of kin relationships (parents, grandparents, spouses, children, and much more).
-You can read the full documentation for this function by typing in \`\`?retrieve_kin’’ into your RStudio console.
+This is the principle behind the `retrieve_kin` function included in this package, which can be used to identify kin from a variety of kin relationships (parents, grandparents, spouses, children, and much more).
+You can read the full documentation for this function by typing `?retrieve_kin` into your RStudio console.

 In addition to enabling us to more easily identify networks, SOCSIM also provides us with valuable information about the timing of vital events,